advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/nodejs-sdk/instructions.md

   //if send data successful, result return true, and vice versa.
 },
 error => {
- //if send data occur any exception return error
+ //if send data unsuccessfully, show the reason of error.
 });
 ```